 # Can be done by distance

 Note - all Australian (local) students enrolling in a coursework program at the School are eligible for Fee-Help.
-For more information check out the government's Study Assist website or contact the Student Centre, which administers HECS, PELS and full-fee payments.
+Click here for more information or visit the government's Study Assist website.

 The Biostatistics program is available to residents of Australia and those holding an Australian work visa.
 The Graduate Diploma and Graduate Certificate are also available to off-shore international students.
 You may then upgrade to the Masters when eligible if suitable arrangements can be made for supervision of the workplace project(s).
 As an off-shore international student, you will be studying for your degree in your own country.
 It is not possible to complete these courses as an international student in Australia.